bhaveshk80/delta-demo/README.md

 # delta-demo
-this is a Demo for Git and GitHub
+this is a Demo for Git and GitHub..